Town assess options after Schofield sacking as Wagner linked with return

-Huddersfield Town assess options after Danny Schofield sacking as David Wagner linked
+Huddersfield Town assess options after Danny Schofield sacking, with David Wagner linked

 HUDDERSFIELD TOWN will assess their options during the forthcoming international break after taking the decision to sack head coach Danny Schofield after just 68 days in charge.